FLermaP/AI-Case-Study-2023/README.md

 * Starting with the change to the Digital Age, the global Pandemic sudden push to needing higher need of Digital with  and people working remote and now a new big push to the use of AI, EXL has been working to keep up to date and help it's customers keep up with the changes

-As far as Data Analythics Competitors there many companies including:
+### Mayor Data Analythics companies to compete with include:
 *   Oracle Corporation
 *   Microsoft Corporation
 *   Alphabet Inc. (Google)